coalio/rfscss/README.md

 curl https://cdn.jsdelivr.net/npm/bootstrap@3.3.7/dist/css/bootstrap.min.css | rfscss -p -i ".nav%->bootstrap-nav.css"
 ```

-There is a detailed guide available at <a href="https://tabe.me/blog/refactor-large-scss-into-multiple-files">this article</a>

 If you run rfscss without arguments, the following information will be shown:

 ```